Gameplushy/GraphQL/README.md

 ## How to use

 Build and execute the code (In cmd, use `dotnet run`).
 A web page should open (it won't in cmd.
-Use the given port and plug it in your web browser along with `https://localhost`).
+Follow the given URL (`Now listening on: http://localhost:<port number>`)).
 Add to the URL `/graphql`.
 You will be able to test the API using this page.
 You'll need to manually feed the databse by yourself for now.